zack-young-ideas/mortgage-calculator/README.md

 # Mortgage Calculator

-A simple, responsive mortgage calculator built with **React** (via `create-react-app`).
+A simple, responsive mortgage calculator built with **React**.
 This tool allows users to estimate their mortgage payments by entering key mortgage details such as purchase price, down payment, interest rate, amortization period, and mortgage term.

 [View the demo](https://zack-young-ideas.github.io/mortgage-calculator/)